tapjs/tapjs/src/docs/content/basics.md

 that don't support the feature (eg, doing unixy things on Windows, or vice versa), or deleted from the test suite.

-Ignoring test failures is an very bad practice, as it reduces confidence in your tests, which means that you can't just relax and focus on your code.
+Ignoring test failures is a very bad practice, as it reduces confidence in your tests, which means that you can't just relax and focus on your code.